studiobuttermedia/Sky_Server_Time/README.md

 If it does!
 Congrats!
 Your Webhook is working!

 ## Automations
 Version 1.1 recently added ability to always running.
-But you will need to setup the program to start after your PC or Server restart or something.
+But you will need to manually setup the program to start after your PC or Server restart or something.

 ## Optional Setting
 In the ```.env``` file, You can set your webhook to show a profile picture